awsdocs/aws-sct-user-guide/doc_source/CHAP_Converting.App.Java.md

 1. Choose your converted application, and choose **Save**\.

 1. Enter the path to the folder to save the converted application code, and choose **Select folder**\.

+If your source Java application uses the MyBatis framework, make sure that you update your configuration file to work with your new database\.